gripableteam/gripable-play-unity-docs/source/index.html.md

 ConnectionStatus status = gripablePlay.GetConnectionStatus();
 ```

-GetConnectionStatus returns the current connection status of the device.
-This can be either CONNECTING, CONNECTED, DISCONNECTING or DISCONECTED.
+GetConnectionStatus returns an enum that represents the current connection status of the device.
+This can be one of the following values: CONNECTING, CONNECTED, DISCONNECTING or DISCONECTED.

 ### Return Values

 Returns | Description
 ------- | -----------
-CONNECTING | The device is in the middle of a connection attempt
+ConnectionStatus.CONNECTING | The device is in the middle of a connection attempt
-CONNECTED | The device is connected
+ConnectionStatus.CONNECTED | The device is connected
-DISCONNECTING | The device is in the middle of a disconnection attempt
+ConnectionStatus.DISCONNECTING | The device is in the middle of a disconnection attempt
-DISCONNECTED | The device is disconnected or not initialised
+ConnectionStatus.DISCONNECTED | The device is disconnected or not initialised

 ## IsConnected()